Frequently Asked Questions

 Do you provide transportation?

-Transportation to Tri-C is not provided by the college for CCP students.
-However, most Tri-C campuses are accessible by bus and CCP students each receive a RTA UPass (fall and spring semester only) which provides free transportation on RTA buses and trains.
+- Transportation to Tri-C is not provided by the college for CCP students.
+However, most Tri-C campuses are accessible by bus and CCP students each receive an RTA UPass (fall and spring semester only) which provides free transportation on RTA buses and trains.

 Can my parent attend college classes with me?